evilbyt3/warpi/README.md

 # WarPi

-These files are Researching how wardriving can be done, how easy it is & what could be the impact
+Transform your RaspberryPi into a wardriving rig Researching how wardriving can be done, how easy it is & what could be the impact

 ## Hardware
 - [Raspberry Pi 3 Model B]() :